czbiohub-sf/crispycrunch/README.md

 # Admin

-To inspect the state of the app, use the built-in Django admin interface at http://localhost:8000/admin/main/.
+To inspect the state of the app, use the built-in Django admin interface at http://localhost:8000/admin/main/ or http://crispycrunch.ds.czbiohub.org/admin/.

+A default `admin` user is created on first installation. **Change the password** of that first superuser on first deployment.

+You can give any other user admin or superuser status here: http://crispycrunch.ds.czbiohub.org/admin/auth/user/ .

 To inspect the source of fastq files, open https://console.aws.amazon.com/s3/buckets/czb-seqbot/.